atuttle/Taffy/ReadMe.md

 If you're on an unsupported version, upgrade is not an option in your case, and you still have an isolatable and reproducable bug, [contact me](http://fusiongrokker.com/page/contact-me) to discuss further options.

+## Running the Tests

+To run the tests, you must have [MxUnit](http://mxunit.org/) installed at `/mxunit` (not just a global mapping, put the folder in your web-root, as there are CSS/JS/etc assets that will be needed).

+1. Clone the Taffy repo to `/taffy` in your web root.
+1. Point your browser at `http://localhost/taffy/tests/` to initialize the test-harness API that the tests will use
+1. Point your browser at `http://localhost/taffy/tests/tests/` to run the test suite.

+Please [report any errors or failures as bugs](https://github.com/atuttle/Taffy/issues), and be sure to include relevant platform information.

 ## Documentation

 Primary documentation is available at [docs.taffy.io](http://docs.taffy.io), with a few of the more detailed guides remaining [in the wiki][3] for now.